inauman/o2e/doc/security.md

 ### 2. Storage Limitations

-- **File-based Storage**: Uses JSON files rather than secure database storage (To be addressed in MVP2)
+- **SQLite Database Storage**: The application now uses a SQLite database for all storage needs, providing better data integrity and security.
 - **No Proper Key Management**: Lacks proper key management infrastructure (To be addressed in MVP2)
 - **No Backup Mechanism**: No secure method for backing up encrypted seeds